PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

 6. Link to any active communities relating to your project.
     - None
 7. How is the applying collateral type currently used?
-    - Currently, Adaptive Claim tokens are used to support the local mining communities which work in mines and contribute to the production of the sustainably produced claims.
-As the claim tokens are bought by downstream supply chain actors, beneficiaries recieve a portion of the proceeds.
-These claim tokens can be purchased from anywhere around the world which opens up various opportunities for the small scale/artisinal mining communities.
+    - Currently, Adaptive Claim tokens are used to support the local mining communities which directly contribute to the production of the sustainably produced claims.
+The claim tokens are bought by downstream supply chain actors, and upon sale, the beneficiaries recieve a portion of the proceeds.
+These claim tokens can be purchased from anywhere around the world through the Adaptive app, which opens up various opportunities for the small scale/artisinal mining communities.
 8. Does one organization bear legal responsibility for the collateral?
 What jurisdiction does that organization reside in?
     - Adaptive Resources resides in the USA.
-    - Pilot implementation will reside in Uganda.
+    - Pilot implementation will reside at DevSol in Uganda.
 9. Where does exchange for the asset occur?
     - Adaptive Claim tokens are created/bought/sold through the Adaptive app.
 Here all claim tokens are minted and sold.
 10. (Optional) Has your project obtained any legal opinions or memoranda regarding the regulatory standing of the token or an explanation of the same from the perspective of any jurisdiction?
 If so, those materials should be provided for community review.
 11. (Optional) Describe whether there are any regulatory registrations for the token and provide related documentation (including an explanation of any past or existing interactions with any regulatory authorities, regardless of jurisdiction), if applicable.
 12. (Optional) List any possible oracle data sources for the proposed Collateral type.
 13. (Optional) List any parties interested in taking part in liquidations for the proposed Collateral type.

+## Application Notes
+    - #4 asks for the source code, I am sure we dont want to give this away, but links to the smart contracts will do.